 I hear negative things all the time.
-People don’t like that I homeschool or use Abeka.
+People don’t like that I homeschool or use a particular curriculum.
 They don’t like that we like bread and carbs and wheat.
 People don’t like reformed theology.
-Sometimes people are negative about essential oils and natural medicine.
+Sometimes people are negative about essential oils, herbs, and natural medicine.
 People are negative about guns.
 It seems like when it comes to anything and everything – people often have negative things to say.
 But I have had to learn to laugh it off.
 Or unload it on Barry.
 But laughing is best.

 You cannot let the negativity and opinions of others bring you down.